-Arthur G. Sorlie was born in Freeborn County, Minnesota, on April 26, 1874.
+Arthur G. Sorlie was born April 26, 1874, in Freeborn County, Minnesota.
 He attended county schools and graduated from Luther Academy at Albert Lea, Minnesota, in 1893.

 He worked in a bank at Buxton, North Dakota, from 1894 to 1897.
-After working in the Buxton bank, Sorlie managed a general store in Buxton and then became a traveling shoe salesman in St. Paul from 1899-1903.
-In 1903, Sorlie opened a bread and cracker factory in Grand Forks, North Dakota, and became involved in numerous other businesses in both North Dakota and Minnesota.
+Afterwards, Sorlie managed a general store in Buxton and then became a traveling shoe salesman in St. Paul from 1899 to 1903.
+He then opened a bread and cracker factory in Grand Forks, North Dakota, and became involved in numerous other business interests in both North Dakota and Minnesota.

 Supported by the Nonpartisan League, he was a progressive Republican and was elected North Dakota's 14th Governor in 1924.
-He appointed Gerald P. Nye to fill E. F. Ladd's United States Senate seat.
-He was re-elected as Governor in 1926 for a second term, but died in office on August 28, 1928.
+During this term, he appointed Gerald P. Nye to fill E. F. Ladd's United States Senate seat.
+He was re-elected as Governor in 1926, but died in office on August 28, 1928.

-The bridge across the Red River of the North at DeMers Avenue in Grand Forks was named after Governor Sorlie.
+The bridge across the Red River of the North at DeMers Avenue in Grand Forks was named for Governor Sorlie.